Thomas Kendall: Trip to England, 1820–1821

-Dismissal from the Church Missionary Society
+Return to New Zealand, then dismissal from the Church Missionary Society

 Kendall returned to New Zealand in July 1821.
-Kendall relied upon his friendship with Hongi Hika to assert leadership among other settlers, but it was a friendship bought in part by supporting the trade in firearms for Hongi Hika's warriors, a trade Kendall himself profited by.
-The Church Missionary Society were understandably opposed, but Kendall felt they failed to understand the practicality of the situation, where the Anglican mission existed at Hongi Hika's pleasure.
-On 27 September 1821 all the missionaries signed a letter written by Kendall defending the gun trade, saying he could not dictate what was sold to Maori: "They dictate to us!
+Kendall relied upon his friendship with Hongi Hika to assert leadership among other settlers, but it was a friendship bought in part by supporting the trade in firearms for Hongi's warriors, a trade Kendall himself profited by.
+The Church Missionary Society were understandably opposed, but Kendall felt they failed to understand the practicality of the situation, where the Anglican mission existed at Hongi's pleasure.
+On 27 September 1821 all the missionaries signed a letter written by Kendall defending the gun trade, saying he could not dictate what was sold to Māori: "They dictate to us!
 It is evident that ambition and self interest are amongst the principal causes of our security amongst them."

 Around this time Kendall had begun an affair with Tungaroa, one of his school pupils who worked as a servant in his household.
 She was the daughter of a Rakau, a prominent Māori tohunga or priest and wise man.
-When the affair was discovered the pair eloped, living among nearby Maori.
+When the affair was discovered the pair eloped, living among nearby Māori.
 However, the relationship had ended by April 1822.
 His wife, Jane, took Kendall back, although he was unapologetic.
 One sailor wrote his rationalisation of the relationship with a Māori woman was "in order to obtain accurate information as to their religious opinions and tenets, which he would in no other way have obtained".
 Kendall indeed began a serious flirtation with Māori religious beliefs, an exploration he set out in a series of seven letters between 1822 and 1824.
 In 1822 he wrote that the "sublimity" of Māori spirituality saw him "almost completely turned from a Christian to a Heathen".

 As a result of the letter of 27 September 1821 the Church Missionary Society dismissed Kendall in August 1822.
-Samuel Marsden, who also knew of Kendall's affair and his close relationship with Hongi Hika, returned to New Zealand in August 1823 to sack him in person.
+Samuel Marsden, who also knew of Kendall's affair and his close relationship with Hongi, returned to New Zealand in August 1823 to sack him in person.
 When the Kendalls' ship, the Brampton, ran aground while leaving, Kendall decided to stay, claiming divine intervention.
 In a letter of 25 July 1824 to the Church Missionary Society, Kendall confessed his past "errors".